SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/sign-in-user/auth-user-legacy.md

 * You have received a unique [client ID and secret][2]
 * You have whitelisted your [redirect URL][3] (GET or POST) with SuperOffice
 * You have set up a web page at your redirect URL
-* the application user has a valid username and password
+* The application user has a valid username and password

 1. Forward users to the SuperOffice online **sign-in page** to authenticate.